ray-x/go.nvim/README.md

 1. if package_url not provided, will check current line is a valid package url or not, if it is valid, will fetch current url
 2. tags: if `//+build tags` exist it will be added automatically
-3. args: if multiple args is provided, you need toconcatenate it with '\ ', e.g. GoTest -args yourtags\ other_args
+3. args: if multiple args is provided, you need toconcatenate it with '\ ', e.g. GoTest -a yourtags\ other_args
 4. % will expand to current file path, e.g. GoBuild %

 Show test coverage: